 This establishment is a typical 1970s estate pub, with two rooms downstairs ( only the main bar on the roght hand side is in regular use) plus a large function room upstairs.
 There is normally one Marston's cask beer available

 1A Newcastle Street

-This friendly Wetherspoon pub, located just off the town centre is a popular venue for the older generation at lunchtime, with the younger element in the evening.
-The pub has been fully refurbished during May 2014.
-There are usually 7 ales on at all times plus a vast selection of ciders and craft beers.
+This friendly Wetherspoons pub, located just off the town centre is a popular venue for the older generation at lunchtime and with the younger element in the evening.
+The pub has gained a good reputation for its real ales and there are usually seven real ales on at all times, often a dark beer, plus a vast selection of ciders and craft beers.
 There are several Beer Festivals each year.

 - Lock Keeper